Ceramic Dictionary

 es: VENENO

 Poison: All dust in ceramics can be dangerous, as many of the substances used are poisonous.
 Most become insoluble after being fired; nevertheless, great care should be taken with raw products.
 Goggles, masks and gloves should be worn when working with them.
 A vacuum cleaner is a must for a ceramic business as a broom just sweeps the powders back into the air.
-See: Vacuum Cleaner
+Read more about: Vacuum Cleaner

 ca: PAL